whistlegraph/2022.aesthetic.computer/README.txt

 🌟 Projects In Progress 🌟

-*** Camera Pieces ***
-  - [] Pitch shifting / screaming / voice modulation recorder.
-  - [] Ambient color suport for networked / multi-monitor setups / desktop.
-       (Also works with foveated / peripheral rendering)

-*** Tongue ***
-  - [] Make a tongue tracking game where you catch snowflakes.

-*** Pieces in Pieces ***
-  - [] Bring `bleep` into 3D.
-  - [] Make a layout of more than one piece in the same buffer.
-  - [] Like bleep and bubble and line... maybe even melody?
-  - [] Could melody just be imported as the background audio?
-  - [x] Make a contrived wrapper example that imports one piece into another.

-*** Slider ***
-  - [] How to tie a slider on your phone to a value in a param.
-      1. On a device, type `slider 0-255` or just `slider` for the default.
-      2. The slider will give you a special code.
-      3. Use that code while entering parameters like `line CODE 255 255` (Pieces do not accept remote controlled parameters fail to load.)
-          - The piece needs to send a request to the server to join the slider's room.
-      4. The slider can message the piece with a new value.
-      5. The piece can return other data, like color, for the slider.

 *** SSH (code.aesthetic.computer) ***
+ + Now
-  - [🍏] Set up a developers / "pieces" SSH server.
+   - [x] Set up a developers / "pieces" SSH server.
+ + Later
-  - [] Developers should be able to mint their pieces from here.
+   - [] People should be able to mint / submit their pieces from here.

 *** (3dline) ***
  + Now